 - use the same tools and workflows: you can code and experiment on your development PC without risk.

 - deployments are more robust: your app can be launched on live servers and scaled according to demand.

 Despite this, Docker is often shunned by web developers.

 Docker is the most useful web development tool you're not using

-"Docker for Web Developers" offers a concise and practical book and video guide.
-You'll be using Docker in minutes and can progress at your own pace.
+"Docker for Web Developers" demonstrates how to create development environments with practical examples.
+You'll be launching Docker within minutes and can progress at your own pace.

 You don't need to know any particular technology – the Docker examples can be adapted to your own stack.